silencer79/esphome-lvgl/README.md

 This readme isn't finished.
 I'll be elaborating on some more techniques being used in here, such as the modularization of the widgets using `!include` and how the stateful widget files relate to their sensor counterparts (tip, just make sure to pass the same `uid` and `entity_id` when including a widget and when including the related widget sensor).

 ## Photos
+These look better in real life, I promise!
+I took these phtoos in low-light and displays are not easy to photograph in general.

 4.3" 800x480
 ![Lighting Page](media/4.3_lighting.jpg "Lighting Page")
 ![Printers Page](media/4.3_printers.jpg "Printers Page")